rgwilton/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 modules.

-To check that JSON-encoded examples {{?RFC7951}} comply with the target data models, "yangson" program should be used.
+To check that JSON-encoded examples {{?RFC7951}} comply with the target data models, programs such as "yangson" should be used.
 The "yangson" program is freely available from GitHub.

 ~~~
   <https://github.com/CZ-NIC/yangson>